kiran-redhat/cypress-with-vr-html-report/README.md

 3. `npm run executeVisualTests:report` - Running these tests in headless mode - so browser will not open (please see command prompts)
 4. Open `cypress/reports/mochawesome.html` file - to see report in beautiful HTML format

-### A short description of the test approach for this project including automation strategy
+### A short description of the test approach for this project

 <b> Manual testing</b>
 1. Exploratory Testing (as application has already been developed)